open-metadata/docs/README.md

 To build the docs, clone this repo, install the NPM dependencies, and start the development server.

+You might need to run `brew install node next` before.

 1. Clone this repo:

 ```bash